fimeem/gotachu/README.md

 Presented By: Fatema Islam Meem,
 ID: 17301011,
 Sec: 04,
-Department of Computer Science and Engineering BRAC University
+Department of Computer Science and Engineering, BRAC University